Demographics of Massachusetts

-Massachusetts has an estimated population of 6.893 million as of 2019 according to the U. S. Census Bureau.
-This represents a 5.4% increase in population from 2010, when the population was 6.547 million.
-Currently, Massachusetts is the fifteenth most populous U.S. state.
+Massachusetts has an estimated population of 6.981 million as of 2022 according to the U.S. Census Bureau.
+This represents a −0.7% decrease in population from the 2020 census, when the population was 7.029 million.
+Currently, Massachusetts is the sixteenth most populous U.S. state.

 Massachusetts has seen both population increases and decreases in recent years.
-For example, while some Bay Staters are leaving, others are moving there including European, Asian, Hispanic, African, Middle Eastern, and North American immigrants.
-Massachusetts in 2004 included 881,400 foreign-born residents.
+For example, while some Bay Staters are leaving, others are moving there including European, Asian, Hispanic, African, Middle Eastern, North American, Australian, and Pacific Islander immigrants.
+Massachusetts in 2020 included 1.2 million foreign-born residents.

 Most Bay Staters live within a 60-mile radius of the State House on Beacon Hill, often called Greater Boston: the City of Boston, neighboring cities and towns, the North Shore, South Shore, the northern, western, and southern suburbs, and most of southeastern and central Massachusetts.
 Eastern Massachusetts is more urban than Western Massachusetts, which is primarily rural, save for the cities of Springfield, Chicopee, Holyoke, and Northampton, which serve as centers of population density in the Pioneer Valley of the Connecticut River.
 The center of population of Massachusetts is located in Middlesex County, in the town of Natick.

 Population

-Structure
+The total population is 6,981,974, making it the 16th most populous state as of 2023 estimates.
+Massachusetts has a density of 895 people per square mile, making it the third most dense of the fifty states (fifth including District of Columbia and Puerto Rico).

-The following demographic statistics are taken from the U.S. Census Bureau's 2019 ACS 1-year estimates.
+The following additional demographic statistics are taken from the U.S. Census Bureau and associated estimates.

+Age

-The total population is 7,029,917.
-The median age is 39.7 years (38.0 for males, 41.1 for females).
-There are 5,540,726 people 18 years or older.
+The median age is 40.3 years.
+There are 5,645,986 people 18 years or older.

-The population is distributed as follows:
+The population's age is distributed as follows.